The Lifelong Learning Mindset: Develop Skills for Continuous Growth

 Lifelong learning mindset video focuses on understanding lifelong learning as a concept related to professional and personal growth.
-The learning objective of this session is to increase awareness about the role of lifelong learning in developing employability skills and a lifelong learning mindset.
+The learning objective of this session is to increase awareness about the role of learning in developing employability skills and adopting a lifelong learning mindset.

-Lifelong Learning Mindset: Develop Skills For Continuous Growth Video
+Develop Skills For Continuous Growth Video

-This is the outline of the video learning session
+This is the outline of the video learning session:

-- The Lifelong learning concept
+The lifelong learning concept

-- What is lifelong learning?
+1. What is lifelong learning?

-- Lifelong learning and the constant pursuit of happiness
+2. Learning and the constant pursuit of happiness

-- Lifelong learning definitions
+3. Lifelong learning definitions

-- What does it mean learning throughout life?
+4. What does it mean learning throughout life?

-- Lifelong learning and professional competence
+5. Lifelong learning and professional competence

-- What is a mindset?
+6. What is a mindset?

-- What would be the characteristics of a lifelong mindset?
+7. What would be the characteristics of a lifelong mindset?

-- The growth mindset and lifelong learning
+8. The growth mindset and lifelong learning

-- 4 skills to develop a lifelong learning mindset
+9. Four skills to develop a lifelong learning mindset

-- Strategic thinking, Curiosity, Critical thinking, Resilience
+Strategic thinking, Curiosity, Critical thinking, Resilience

-- How to adopt a learning mindset – 4 Steps to become a lifelong learner
+10. How to adopt a learning mindset – 4 Steps to become a lifelong learner

-References:
+11. References:

 - “The Republic” by Plato, translated by Benjamin Jowett, updated 2021